kevgo/tricorder/README.md

 - inside AI coding agents
 - inside your CI pipeline
 - inside a Git pre-commit hook

+With Tricorder, you no longer have to:

+- keep track which file types exist in each codebase
+- research appropriate linters and formatters for every file type
+- bikeshed tooling choices across developers and teams
+- remember to add linters and formatters when adding new file types
+- learn how to install, configure, and invoke dozens of separate tools
+- keep those tools up to date across all your codebases
+- waste time waiting until primitive dev scripts have run many tools in sequence

 ## Q & A